 Agencies Release Draft Plan to Evaluate Injury to Mussels by Metals in the Tri-State Mining District

 This study is part of an ongoing Natural Resource Damage Assessment and Restoration process for the Tri-State Mining District (TSMD) conducted by co-trustees, who for the Missouri portion of the mining district, include the department and the U.S. Fish and Wildlife Service (USFWS).
 The co-trustees for Missouri are making the draft addendum to the Tri-State Assessment Plan - Mussel Sampling and Analysis Plan available for public review and comment.

 This addendum provides information on the sampling and analysis planned by the trustees involved in developing Natural Resource Damage Assessment and Restoration (NRDAR) claims in the TSMD.

 The Jasper and Newton County Superfund sites in Missouri are part of the TSMD.
 These sites were mined extensively for lead and zinc for more than a century.
 As a consequence of the mining and mining-related activities, large amounts of metals were released into the environment in the TSMD.
-The main metals of concern; lead, cadmium and zinc, are potentially toxic to a wide variety of organisms, including birds, mammals, fish, mussels and other biota.
+The main metals of concern are lead, cadmium and zinc, which are potentially toxic to a wide variety of organisms, including birds, mammals, fish, mussels and other biota.

 Restoration Awards Granted